gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 ## Nobara

-In Japan I am Nobara.
+In Japan I am Nobara!

-The name was given to me by Ryo, one of my best friends, a 9p Japanese professional and (since people sometimes ask) my favorite player in the world.
+The nickname was given to me by Ryo, one of my best friends, a 9p Japanese professional and (since people sometimes ask) my favorite player in the world.
 My name in Turkish is Gül, which means rose.
 In Japanese, *bara*. *No-bara* is wild rose.
-He said it was because I am emotional and resilient, and he called me Nobara, and it stuck.
-My Japanese friends still call me that.
+He said it was because I am both too emotional and too resilient, and he called me Nobara, and it stuck!
+My Japanese friends still call me that. ( before you guys ask, yeah I watched JJK!)

 They tell me I play like a samurai!
 It turns out I am only not sharp when I am writing. :D